TheMalwareGuardian/Awesome-Bootkits-Rootkits-Development/README.md

 * [Web WeLiveSecurity: LoJax - First UEFI rootkit found in the wild, courtesy of the Sednit group](https://www.welivesecurity.com/2018/09/27/lojax-first-uefi-rootkit-found-wild-courtesy-sednit-group/) -> ESET researchers have shown that the Sednit operators used different components of the LoJax malware to target a few government organizations in the Balkans as well as in Central and Eastern Europe.
 * [Web Twitter X: ESETresearch - Malicious EFI samples](https://x.com/ESETresearch/status/1275770256389222400) -> ESETresearch identified multiple malicious EFI bootloader samples.
 The malware displays a ransom message and prevents the computer from booting.
 It can compromise computers with disabled UEFI Secure Boot feature.
 * [Web VMWare: Detecting UEFI Bootkits in the Wild](https://blogs.vmware.com/security/2021/06/detecting-uefi-bootkits-in-the-wild-part-1.html) -> Threat actors are continually looking for ways to improve the persistence of their malware and implants.
 Bootkits, meaning rootkits running at the firmware level, have been utilized for this purpose.
 Once bootkits are installed, it can be extremely difficult to detect or remove versus OS-level rootkits as they are executed prior to the actual OS boot process.
+* [Web Binarly: UEFI Bootkit Hunting: In-Depth Search for Unique Code Behavior](https://www.binarly.io/blog/uefi-bootkit-hunting-in-depth-search-for-unique-code-behavior) -> Firmware threats such as bootkits and implants have become increasingly prevalent due to their persistence and ability to evade detection compared to traditional OS-level malware.
+Attackers favor these threats because they can remain undetected even when conventional security measures are in place, especially if UEFI Secure Boot is disabled.
+Detecting unknown bootkits under these circumstances is a critical challenge in cybersecurity.
+Mostly, the publicly known UEFI implants and bootkits have been detected after successful deployment, which points to the limitations of the existing security solutions.

 <div id='bootkits-source-code'/>